 As for kids, they’re covered.
 The “Omni Sensational Kids” program includes a bag of toys and activities at check in, plus milk and cookies for them on the first night.
 And for kids who love a view, take the elevator to the rooftop pool.
 See the Omni Charlotte online and visit the Epicentre website.

-1 Great Place to Eat: 7th Street Public Market
+1 Great Place for the Family to Eat: 7th Street Public Market

 The vendors at 7th Street Public Market highlight one thing: Charlotte’s food culture.
 Based on the meals I’ve had here, that means everything is elevated with fresh, local ingredients.
 My pick is to share a pizza from Pure Pizza and then get a latte from Not Just Coffee.
 Order at the vendor’s booth and let them know you’re sitting outside.
 They’ll bring it to you when it’s ready.